yuhko-msft/microsoft-graph-docs/api-reference/beta/api/driveitem-createlink.md

 ms.prod: "sharepoint"
 doc_type: apiPageType
 ---
-# Create a sharing link for a DriveItem
+# driveItem: createLink

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-You can use **createLink** action to share a [DriveItem](../resources/driveitem.md) via a sharing link.
+Share a [driveItem](../resources/driveitem.md) via a sharing link.

-The **createLink** action will create a new sharing link if the specified link type doesn't already exist for the calling application.
+The **createLink** action creates a new [sharingLink](../resources/sharinglink.md) resource if the specified link type doesn't already exist for the calling application.
 If a sharing link of the specified type already exists for the app, the existing sharing link will be returned.

-DriveItem resources inherit sharing permissions from their ancestors.
+**driveItem** resources inherit sharing permissions from their ancestors.

 ## Permissions